Rotational power training: the foundation for all athletic power

-Performing technical and power work requires a fresh, focus mind to achieve the best results.
+Performing technical and power work requires a fresh, focused mind to achieve the best results.
 Power training benefits from an energized mindset because the increase in mental energy will boost the flow of impulses from the brain to the muscles, thereby generating more power.

 Perform a sport-specific warm-up

 This will help reduce the risk of injury, awaken the nervous system and increase the power available in both general and sports-specific movements.

 These tips and exercises will improve the quality of your core and rotational training.
 With continued effort and suitably focused training, the result will be stronger, more powerful athletic movements and better performances.

 This article first appeared in: